Navigating Administrative Law in Patent Appeals Involving Review Proceedings

 Identifying and Preserving Administrative Errors in IPR Proceedings; Impact of Recent Court Decisions

-Recording of a 90-minute CLE webinar with Q&A
+Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to patent counsel on the impact of administrative law in patent appeals.
+This CLE course will provide guidance to patent counsel on the impact of administrative law in patent appeals.
 The panel will examine the effect of recent Federal Circuit and Supreme Court decisions on the role of administrative law in post-grant proceedings and what it means for patent counsel going forward.

 - Administrative Procedure Act